 SMQ is a publish/subscribe protocol (with some extra conveniences like sender identity and targeted messaging).
 Even though it's positioned for IoT/device management, it's also a super practical way to push live data from server to browser: dashboards, alarms, status streams, multi-client synchronization, and "instant UI" behavior without polling.

 If what you really want is "call a server method and get a result," RPC is a clean mental model.
-This example provides client + server libraries for doing RPC over SMQ, which is much faster than repeated HTTP calls and pairs nicely with real-time UIs (calls + events in the same channel).
-Super-fast RPC, especially noticeable on embedded devices, where the cost of the TLS handshake can be high.
+This example provides client and server libraries for doing RPC over SMQ, which is much faster than repeated HTTP calls and pairs nicely with real-time UIs by using the same channel for calls and events.
+The performance improvement is especially noticeable on embedded devices, where TLS handshake costs can be significant.

 REST really shines when your "client" is software: another device, a gateway, a cloud service, or a test rig.
 You model capabilities as resources (URIs), use standard verbs (GET/POST/PUT/DELETE), return JSON, and rely on status codes.
 This tutorial shows a compact, practical REST design in Lua on top of BAS.